ITensor/ITensors.jl/docs/src/index.md

 ## News

+- March 25, 2022: ITensors.jl v0.3 has been released.
+The main breaking change is that we no longer support versions of Julia below 1.6.
+Julia 1.6 is the long term support version of Julia (LTS), which means that going forward versions below Julia 1.6 won't be as well supported with bug fixes and improvements.
+Additionally, Julia 1.6 introduced many improvements including syntax improvements that we would like to start using with ITensors.jl, which becomes challenging if we try to support Julia versions below 1.6.
+See [here](https://www.oxinabox.net/2021/02/13/Julia-1.6-what-has-changed-since-1.0.html) and [here](https://julialang.org/blog/2021/03/julia-1.6-highlights/) for some nice summaries of the Julia 1.6 release.

-ITensors.jl v0.2 has been released, with a few breaking changes as well as a variety of bug fixes and new features.
+-  Jun 09, 2021: ITensors.jl v0.2 has been released, with a few breaking changes as well as a variety of bug fixes and new features.
 Take a look at the [upgrade guide](https://itensor.github.io/ITensors.jl/stable/UpgradeGuide_0.1_to_0.2.html) for help upgrading your code as well as the [change log](https://github.com/ITensor/ITensors.jl/blob/main/NEWS.md) for a comprehensive list of changes.